mgdelacroix/cerbero/README.md

 Cerbero is a simple program written in python to manage the SSH keys of your remote servers.
-It reads a config file written in YAML where the keys, remote machines and users and valid dates are specified and uses that information to log into the machines and regenerate the `authorized_keys` file.
+It reads a config file written in YAML where the keys, remote machines and valid dates are specified and uses that information to log into the machines and regenerate the `authorized_keys` file.

 It is intended to be run on its own and through a cron job every day, so it can delete the expired keys and add the new ones.

+## Roadmap

+- [ ] Push the ssh keys to the remote machines.
+- [ ] Merge the `authorized_keys` with a static file on the remote
+  machine if exists.
+- [ ] Apply start and end dates to allow keys to expire.
+- [ ] Web interface to modify the config file or maybe a small db.

 ## Development